kaist-ina/nemo/README.md

 ### `demo`

-This contains several photos that clearly show the benefit of NEMO.
+This contains several figures that clearly show the benefit of NEMO.

 ## Step 1: Set up environment (TBU:10.18 Sun)